-The Baltimore Neighborhood Indicators Alliance-Jacob France Institute at the University of Baltimore (known as BNIA-JFI) is a nonprofit organization whose core mission is to provide open access to meaningful, reliable, and actionable data about, and for, the City of Baltimore and its communities.
+The Baltimore Neighborhood Indicators Alliance-Jacob France Institute (known as BNIA-JFI) is a self-support research unit at the University of Baltimore whose core mission is to provide open access to meaningful, reliable, and actionable data about, and for, the City of Baltimore and its communities.
 BNIA-JFI builds on and coordinates the related work of citywide nonprofit organizations, city and state government agencies, neighborhoods, foundations, businesses, and universities to support and strengthen the principle and practice of well informed decision making for change toward strong neighborhoods, improved quality of life, and a thriving city.

-Our core product is Vital Signs, published annually.
-“Vital Signs” are groups of related data points, compiled from a variety of reliable sources, that “take the pulse” of Baltimore’s neighborhoods.
-Each Vital Sign comprises a set of data which, taken together, form a picture of any given neighborhood’s quality of life and overall health.
+Our core product is “Vital Signs” which is a compendium of data points, compiled from a variety of reliable sources, that “take the pulse” of Baltimore’s neighborhoods.
+Each community in Baltimore can see its Vital Signs that comprise a set of data which, taken together, form a picture of any given neighborhood’s quality of life and overall health.

 We engage in a number of custom research and data analysis projects both for our parent organization, the Jacob France Institute, and other clients.
 Our projects all focus on Baltimore City and its constituent neighborhoods.